If you've ever been responsible for planning and delivering a project, you know how many moving parts fall into a project management life cycle.

 Don't spend a ton of time and resources on the project initiation phase.
 It’s likely that you (and your client) are still deciding whether or not the project is a good fit.
 Try to think of it as a contract rather than a scope of work.

-✅ What is the problem the client needs to be solved and can you fix it?
+Feasibility study: What problem must the client solve, and can you fix it?

 Once the project has been given the green light, move on to Phase 2 of the project life cycle — planning.

-Project planning is an important part of any project life cycle.
 This is where ideas, deadlines, milestones, and expectations are put onto paper.
-It's also where the timeline is put into place.
+It's also where the project schedule is put into place.

-Before sitting your team down to start brainstorming about what the project timeline will look like, the project manager has some specifics to work out.
+Before sitting your team down to start brainstorming about the project timeline, the project manager has some specifics to work out.
 For example:

 Who will be working on the project?